p4gefau1t/trojan-go/README.md

 ### Easy to use

 Trojan-go's configuration file format is compatible with Trojan's, while it's being simplyfied.
 Unspecified fields will be filled in with a default value.
-You can launch your server and client much more easily.
+You can launch your server and client much easier.
 Here's an example:

 server.json
 ```